rofinator1465/smashnotes/README.md

 ### Active Challenges

 #### QuickNotes
-Add tag pill functionality to QuickNotes.
 Connect to Firebase and accept data.
+States are set and data outputs correctly.

 ### General Challenges
 Managing and Storing Data